 In Italy, more than 3 million people suffer from thyroid dysfunction, with a significant prevalence of women.
-In this article we will describe hyper and hypothyroidism, the function of the thyroid gland and finally the possible negative effects of unnecessary hormone replacement therapy will be brought to light..
+In this article we will describe hyper and hypothyroidism, the function of the thyroid and finally we will bring to light the possible negative effects of an unnecessary hormone replacement therapy with levothyroxine..

 It is not easy to identify thyroid dysfunction, as the symptoms are different depending on the type of the disorder.
 These symptoms are, in general, the polar opposite of those that distinguish thehypothyroidism fromhyperthyroidism, often minor and not very specific: for this reason it is estimated that over 50% of people who have thyroid dysfunction do not know it, do not go to the doctor and, when they do, do not receive a correct and timely diagnosis.
 Over time, if not treated with appropriate therapy, the dysfunction can worsen, with significant impacts on health and quality of life.

 Thyroid and thyroid hormones

 There thyroid it is a butterfly-shaped gland, located in the anterior region of the neck (Fig. 1).
 It consists of two lobes, right and left, joined by a narrow bridge which takes the name of isthmus.

 The gland is made up of numerous structural units called follicles.
 Each of these follicles is a small closed sac lined with a layer of cells that circumscribe a central cavity.
 The colloid is the substance that fills these small spaces, and is mainly made up of thyroglobulin, a protein containing iodine.

 Thyroid cells are specialized to capture the iodine present in the blood, in the form of iodide ion (I–).
 The captured iodine is used by the follicular cells to iodine tyrosine and start the production ofthyroid hormone.